Patterns That Create Great Compound Domains

 Say it aloud in a sentence.
 "Check out our new product at [name].com" - does it flow?
 Ask someone to write down what they heard.
 If they can't spell it correctly, the words aren't working together.

 Check that both words are genuinely common.
+Research from the domain industry shows that domains under 15 characters receive more type-in traffic than longer alternatives[2].
 Obscure vocabulary or technical jargon defeats the purpose of using real words.
-If either word requires explanation, your compound loses its advantage over invented names.
+If either word requires explanation, your compound loses its advantage over invented domain names built from linguistic roots.

 Verify the compound doesn't create unintended meanings.
 Speed + O + Meter reads fine.
 Other combinations might accidentally spell something embarrassing or offensive when run together.